When completing the registration form the following information should please be recorded:

 For children born between 1st September 1999 and 31st August 2000

 The completed Registration form, together with the Registration fee, should be sent to the Admissions Registrar.

-Candidates are expected to gain A* or A grades in their chosen AS level subjects, and should have in total at least six GCSE passes at grade B or above.
+Candidates are expected to gain a minimum of 6 A* or A grades including their chosen AS level subjects.

 We offer Academic, Music, Art and Drama Scholarships in the Sixth Form but candidates can apply for a fee paying place and/or one of the scholarship categories only.
 Those applying for a bursary will sit 2 academic papers in support of the application and therefore do not apply for one of the other scholarship categories as well.

 The Chigwell Sixth Form is a vibrant part of the School where students gain a greater sense of responsibility, freedom and purpose.
 Most of our students study four AS subjects in the Lower Sixth and specialise in three of these in their second year of A level.
 Chigwell's A level results are impressive: in recent years >95% of Chigwellians have moved on to degree courses at university, or music and other specialist colleges, with 8% entering Oxford and Cambridge universities.